Kiss (band): 1978: Solo and film projects

 The solo albums were released on September 18, 1978.
 Casablanca spent $2.5 million on the marketing campaign for the albums, and announced they were shipping five million copies, guaranteeing Platinum status.
 Despite the large shipments, none of the albums sold particularly well and were later sold as cut-outs.
-Of the four, Simmons's album charted the highest in the U.S., peaking at #22, while Frehley's spawned the only resulting Top Forty hit single, a cover of "New York Groove", written by Russ Ballard and originally performed by Hello.
+Of the four, Simmons's album charted the highest in the U.S., peaking at No. 22, while Frehley's spawned the only resulting Top Forty hit single, a cover of "New York Groove", written by Russ Ballard and originally performed by Hello.
 Frehley's album has gone on to be the biggest seller since the introduction of Soundscan in 1991.

 The second part of Kiss's and Aucoin's plan called for the band to appear in a film that would cement its image of larger-than-life rock-and-roll superheroes.
 Filming commenced in the spring of 1978.
 Although the project was proposed to the band as a cross between A Hard Day's Night and Star Wars, the final result fell far short of those expectations.
 The final product, Kiss Meets the Phantom of the Park, debuted on NBC on October 28, 1978.
 It was released theatrically, after many changes, outside the U.S. in 1979 under the title Attack of the Phantoms.
 The band members were unhappy with the finished film and would speak about their filmmaking experience in later interviews with a mix of humorous embarrassment and regret.
 They felt that the film portrayed them more as clowns than superheroes.
 The artistic failure of the film led to a rift between the band and Aucoin.